DecisionVis/deltamoea/doc/technotes/diversity_maintenance.md

 allowed MOEAs to optimize problems with more than three, and as many as a dozen, objectives.

-## UDMOEA's Approach to Diversity Maintenance
+## δMOEA's Approach to Diversity Maintenance

-UDMOEA maintains diversity through two complementary
+δMOEA maintains diversity through two complementary
 measures: (1) it imposes a grid on the decision space of the problem, and (2) it retains a very large number of individuals in its Archive (every one of them, for any reasonable number of evaluations.)
-Imposing a grid on the decision space means subdividing it into boxes, each of which UDMOEA will sample only once, at a representative point (a "grid point").
-The mechanism by which UDMOEA samples each box only once is by comparison with its comprehensive archive.
+Imposing a grid on the decision space means subdividing it into boxes, each of which δMOEA will sample only once, at a representative point (a "grid point").
+The mechanism by which δMOEA samples each box only once is by comparison with its comprehensive archive.
 It will emit a sample for a grid point only if that sample does not already exist in the archive.
-This procedure forces UDMOEA to sample previously unexplored parts of the decision space.
+This procedure forces δMOEA to sample previously unexplored parts of the decision space.